You are here:

 7 May 1967, Kristianstad, Sweden, Pete’s earliest known use of a Sound City L100 amplifier (bottom, with Sound City badge), along with a Marshall 1959 Super Lead, topped by a Grampian Reverb unit.
 Guitar is Fender Stratocaster fitted with rosewood Telecaster neck.

 Click to view detail.
-Ca. 1967, close-up of two of John’s Sound City L100 customized control panels, showing control configuration, from left to right: four inputs, Vols.
+Ca. 1967, close-up of two of John’s Sound City L100 customised control panels, showing control configuration, from left to right: four inputs, Vols.
 1, 2, 3, 4, Treble, Bass, Master Volume.

 First use in North America